 - Research Program

 Board certified in radiation oncology, Hui-Kuo Shu, MD, PhD, FASTRO, specializes in the treatment of brain and spine tumors.
 Dr. Shu has extensive expertise in the use of advanced radiotherapy techniques including intensity-modulated radiation therapy, stereotactic radiosurgery, fractionated stereotactic radiotherapy, extracranial radiosurgery and image-guided radiation therapy.
 He treats patients at Winship Cancer Institute and Emory Proton Therapy Center.

 Dr. Shu was appointed assistant professor in radiation oncology at the University of Pennsylvania in 1999.
 He also served as the main radiation oncologist for the treatment of pediatric brain tumors at the Children's Hospital of Philadelphia from 2001 to 2005.
 He was recruited to Emory University as a physician-scientist and was appointed associate professor in the department of radiation oncology in 2005.

-Dr. Shu is a member of the Cancer Cell Biology research program at Winship Cancer Institute.
+Dr. Shu is a member of the Discovery and Developmental Therapeutics Research Program at Winship Cancer Institute.
 He is a Fellow of the American Society for Radiation Oncology.
 He is also a member of the American Society for Clinical Oncology, Pediatric Brain Tumor Consortium, American Association for Cancer Research and Society for Neuro-Oncology, among other organizations.

 Dr. Shu received his MD and PhD degrees in the NIH-sponsored Medical Scientist Training Program at Case Western Reserve University in Cleveland, Ohio.
 He completed post-graduate training with a year in internal medicine at University Hospitals of Cleveland, followed by a 5-year radiation oncology residency and fellowship at the University of California in San Francisco (UCSF).